 Anya Fernald brings 15 years of experience building and growing food businesses to Belcampo.
 Her first job after college was to launch a cooperative of cheesemakers in rural Sicily, from there she moved to direct international microinvestments for the Italian Slow Food Foundation.
 Upon returning to the US in 2005, she built and ran a produce distribution company and launched Slow Food Nation and Eat Real.
 Anya then developed business plans via her own company, Live Culture, where she first began working with partner Todd Robinson as a client.
 Anya has been a regular judge on the Food Network’s Iron Chef since 2009 and also serves as the founding board chair of the Food Craft Institute.

 Danielle has extensive knowledge of food retail and the organic industry, which began with her position at Whole Foods Market.
 There, she focused primarily on company culture and internal programs, developing educational curriculum and training protocol for more than 6,000 midwest team members.
-At Belcampo, Danielle works on logistics related to Belcampo Meat Co. construction projects, as well as international coordination for Belcampo Belize.
+At Belcampo, Danielle works on operations related to Belcampo Butchery, as well as international coordination and farm/agritourism operations for Belcampo Belize.

 Nate has driven operations in mid-scale food businesses with gross revenues up to $40MM for the past 15 years.
 He served as Vice President of his family’s organic and natural ingredient company, Beta Pure Foods, and then went on to work for SunOpta, where he was the director of social and environmental responsibility, as well as director of global sustainability.
 Nate helped to start the organic industry’s first sustainability association, and he currently supervises Belcampo’s internal operations in addition to overseeing quality standards and best practices at all levels of the business.